bhat0155/AIdifferentiator/README.md

   - ⏱️ Response time (ms)
   - 🔢 Token count (approx)
   - 💲 Cost estimate
+- ℹ️ Metrics are heuristic estimates meant for comparison only (not billing-accurate).
 - Responses stored in a shared **PostgreSQL database**

 ---